Meet Our Recipients

 Since 2004, FirstWorks has engaged Rhode Islanders with some of the most exciting artists of our time and connected over 2,500 students annually with transformative arts experiences through performances, festivals, and education.

 The Providence Center

-The Early Childhood program is comprised of overlapping classrooms from Pre-K through Grade 3 to ensure that the social and academic needs of each student are met.
+The early childhood program is comprised of overlapping classrooms from Pre-K through Grade 3 to ensure social and academic needs of each student are met.
 Stability and security are provided in a nurturing environment to support positive behaviors.
 A thematic approach is used in an interactive learning environment to integrate the eight domains of the Rhode Island Early Learning Standards.

 The Mystic Aquarium